0x09/hfsfuse/README.md

 utf8proc and ublio are both bundled with hfsfuse and built by default. hfsfuse can be configured to use already-installed versions of these if available, or may be built without them entirely if the respective functionality is not needed (see [Configuring](#Configuring)).

+hfstar additionally requires [libarchive](https://www.libarchive.org).
+Like hfsdump it can also be built for Windows with Mingw-w64 or msys2.

 ## Configuring
 hfsfuse is configured by passing options directly to `make`, and separate configure and build steps are not needed. `make showconfig` can be used to print available make options and their current values.
 For repeated builds using the same options, or to more easily edit config values, `make config` can optionally be used to generate a config.mak file which will be used by future invocations.